waywardphilosopher/tainan/content/news/looking-forward-looking-back.md

 image: /images/news/hannah-will.jpeg
 ---

 H﻿appy New Year from Madeira, where we are taking a working break for a couple of weeks.
-While here in Funchal, we're looking over what we have done in 2022 — it was a bumper year for us at Wind&Bones — and making plans for 2023.
+While here in Funchal, we're looking over what we have done in 2022 and making plans for 2023.

 ## 2﻿022 in Review